 - Business Manager provides a way for a business owner to claim ownership over their Business Page and Ads account.
 This can provide some protection against losing access to a Page or Ads account when, for example, an employee quits working for your company.

-- Business Manager use is only required for Facebook Ads accounts that want to upload a customer email list to advertise to.
-If you aren’t going to use that customer email list, you do not have to use Business Manager.
+- Business Manager use is required for Facebook Ads accounts that want to upload a customer email list to advertise to, and to verify your domain with Facebook.

 - For many small businesses, Business Manager is overkill, and can feel confusing and overwhelming to use.
-If you don’t intend to utilize your customer email list for Facebook ads, you do not have to use Business Manager.
+At this time, Business Manager is not required for all Business Pages nor Ads accounts.

 - When adding accounts to Business Manager, there is an important difference between requesting access to a Page or Ads Account, and claiming ownership of one.
-If you are setting up your own Business Manager for your own business, then you want to claim ownership of each.
+If you are setting up your own Business Manager for your own business, then you want to claim ownership of you Business Page and your Facebook Ads account.
 If you are working with a client, you want to request access instead.
 That way you don’t unintentionally claim ownership of another business’ online property.

 - Users, Business Pages, Facebook Ads accounts, and Instagram Profiles can all be added to Business Manager.
 After you set up your Business Manager, you need to go through the steps to add each to your new Business Manager.
 Users also have to be granted access to each account they are to manage…simply inviting them to work in your Business Manager is not enough.

 - You can remove a Facebook Page and Instagram account from Business Manager, even if you’ve claimed ownership of it.
 You cannot, however, remove a Facebook Ads account from Business Manager if you’ve claimed ownership of it; you can only remove it if you’ve requested access to it.